Promotional marketing videos generated multiple media interviews. Twice in The Toronto Star!

 Which social media platform is appropriate for your small business?

-As a general rule, I suggest that you select one or two and use them well.
+As a general rule, I suggest you select one or two and use them well.
 Aim for one to two weekly comments or posts.

-- LinkedIn Company page: If your business is primarily a B2B (business to business) or you have many business professionals who use your product or service this is always my first choice.
+• LinkedIn Company page: If your business is primarily a B2B (business to business) or you have many business professionals who use your product or service, this is always my first choice.

-- YouTube and Video Sharing Sites: If you have a video to promote, in addition to hosting the video on your site, you must post it on YouTube for maximum exposure.
-Remember this is how I was ‘found’ on YouTube and solicited interest for my first Toronto Star interview.
+• YouTube and Video Sharing Sites: If you have a video to promote, in addition to hosting the video on your site, you must post it on YouTube for maximum exposure.
+Remember, this is how I was ‘found’ on YouTube and solicited interest for my first Toronto Star interview.

 TV Interviews

-If you’ve been interviewed on TV (regardless of the length of the interview) obtain a copy of it.
+If you’ve been interviewed on TV (regardless of the length of the interview), obtain a copy of it.
 Promote the interview on your corporate website, ideally on the homepage.
 This will help you to establish immediate credibility with prospective customers on your site.

 NOTE: If you don’t have a video gallery or YouTube channel – now’s the time to create them.